-The SPARC M7-8 server is contained within one CMIOU chassis-the enclosure that houses the processor/memory boards, service processors (SPs), and connectors for the interconnect assemblies-and the SPARC M7-16 server includes two CMIOU chassis.
+The SPARC M8-8 server is contained within one CMIOU chassis-the enclosure that houses the processor/memory boards, service processors (SPs), and connectors for the interconnect assemblies.
 The enclosure also includes power supplies and cooling fans.
-Figure 13 shows the front and rear view of the CMIOU chassis and it key components.
+Figure 13 shows the front and rear view of the CMIOU chassis and its key components.